 COSMIC user environment develops new panel written in Rust

-To build an interface, COSMIC uses the Iced library, which uses safe types, a modular architecture and a reactive programming model, and also offers an architecture familiar to developers familiar with the Elm declarative interface building language.
-Several rendering engines are provided that support Vulkan, Metal, DX12, OpenGL 2.1+ and OpenGL ES 2.0+, as well as a windowing shell and a web integration engine.
-Iced-based applications can be built for Windows, macOS, Linux and run in a web browser.
-Developers are offered a ready-made set of widgets, the ability to create asynchronous handlers and use the adaptive layout of interface elements depending on the size of the window and screen.
+COSMIC uses the Iced library for its interface, which utilizes type-safe design, a modular architecture, and a reactive programming model, offering an architecture familiar to developers familiar with the Elm declarative interface language.
+It provides multiple rendering engines supporting Vulkan, Metal, DX12, OpenGL 2.1+, and OpenGL ES 2.0+, as well as a windowing framework and web integration engine.
+Iced-based applications can be built for Windows, macOS, Linux and launch in a web browser.
+Developers are offered a ready-made set of widgets, the ability to create asynchronous handlers, and adaptive layout of interface elements based on window and screen size.
 The code is distributed under the MIT license.

 COSMIC user environment develops new panel written in Rust